 The change in season can place greater demands on our immune system as we head into autumn where the temperature starts to take a dip.
-Along with the chillier days, it’s common to experience an increase in stress as your kids settle back into school life, your old routine kicks in and work pressures rise again after a quiet, holiday-filled summer.
-Let’s not forget the dreaded viruses start circulating again too!
+Along with the chillier days, it’s common to experience an increase in stress as your kids settle back into school life, your old routine kicks in and work pressures rise again after a quiet, laid-back summer.
+Let’s not forget the dreaded viruses that start circulating again too, with COVID-19 being a rather unwelcome additon to this years line-up!
 All of these factors can hamper our immune systems so we’re sharing our top 5 tips to eat yourself well this Autumn and boost immunity.

 ‘Eat the season’